Skip to content

 Webhook request body is in JSON format, including fields:

-• event: Event type (e.g. order.created)
+• event: Event type (e.g. order.create)

 • order_id: Unique order identifier